 Send email for updates

-Investigating the proposition that cannabis is worth bothering with – this hot topic looks at reports of stronger cannabis on the market increasing harms to users, prospects of recovery from disorders and dependence, and the emerging legal and clinical response to synthetic forms of cannabis like ‘spice’.
+Investigating the proposition that cannabis is worth bothering with, this hot topic looks at reports that stronger cannabis on the market is increasing harms to users, prospects of recovery from disorders and dependence, and the emerging response to synthetic forms of cannabis like ‘spice’.

 A controlled ‘Class B’ substance, cannabis carries legal penalties for possession, supply, and production.
 Between 2004–2009 cannabis was reclassified as a ‘Class C’ substance, meaning for a brief period of time it carried lesser penalties for possession.

 In 2009, the Association of Chief Police Officers issued new guidance, advising officers to take an escalating approach to the policing of cannabis possession for personal use: